Skip to main content

 Road laws

-On 25 September 2020, Western Australia introduced new laws relating to transporting children (under 16 years) with disabilities and medical conditions in motor vehicles.
+On 25 September 2020, Western Australia introduced an exemption notice relating to transporting children and young people (under 16 years) with disabilities and medical conditions in motor vehicles.

-The MACA Guide, provided free to participants of our online training course, includes detailed information to assist prescribers in completing the form.
+The MACA Guide, provided free to participants of our online training course, includes detailed information to assist prescribers in completing the forms.

 Half circle icon

-Disclaimer: The Advice to Parent form is only for use by MACA trained professionals.
+Disclaimer: The Advice to Parent/Client form is only for use by MACA trained professionals.
 MACA bears no responsibility for unauthorised use of this form.

 FAQs